Musician Spotlights

 Isabella grew up in Alpine, Wyoming.
 She has always loved music.
 In addition to band and orchestra, she also spent time playing mandolin in a bluegrass band!
 It wasn’t until her junior year that she settled on playing the oboe.

 Over the years, Jerry has played in multiple professional and community orchestras and other musical groups in Kansas City, Los Angeles, and Saudia Arabia and has played in over 150 operas, light operas, and musicals including 55 musicals at Shawnee Mission Theatre in the Park.
-He currently plays in four community orchestras and freelances in various musical groups in Kansas City.
+He currently plays in four community orchestras and various musical groups in KC.

 Charlie Jessup, Flutist